ny83427/tankwar/Readme.md

 ### Game Rule
 * Press SPACE to start game, before that all game objects should stay still
-* Tank will move with speed of 5, which means its x and y will either plus of minus 5
+* Tank will move with speed of 5, which means its x and y will either plus or minus 5
 * Missile will fly with speed of 10, which means its x and y will either plus of minus 10
 * When player tank and enemy tank move and meet, they cannot penetrate each other as it should be
 * If HP of player tank was lower or equal to 0, GAME OVER!
-You should end the game, play the `assets\audios\death.mp3` audio file as an indicator and print message in the screen like this:
+You should end the game, play the `assets/audios/death.mp3` audio file as an indicator and print message in the screen like this:
 >     GAME OVER
 >     PRESS F2 TO RESTART